opendocsg/slw-judgments-backfill/2014_SGHC_152/report.md

 24     Moreover, it is trite that a contract should be interpreted in a holistic manner having regard to

-the document as a whole: _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ [2008] 3 SLR(R) 1029 at [131].
+the document as a whole: _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ <span class="citation">[2008] 3 SLR(R) 1029</span> at [131].
 The interpretation of clause 1 contended for by the Plaintiff was simply inconsistent with the rest of the Agreement:

  (a) First, clause 4 only provided a timeline for the transfer of the shares in the Company to the Plaintiff; no provision was made for the transfer of the shares in the Franchisees.